codeforpdx/recordexpungPDX/README.md

       ```
       brew install postgresql
       ```
+      Note: this step is only required to meet a dependency for python's psycopg2 package, namely `libpq-dev`.
+The dev environment doesn't require a local installation of the database, because the database runs within the docker stack.

       It may be necessary to then run
       ```
       export LDFLAGS="-L/usr/local/opt/openssl/lib”
       ```
-      More information on a Mac isntallation here: https://wiki.postgresql.org/wiki/Homebrew
+      More information on a Mac installation here: https://wiki.postgresql.org/wiki/Homebrew
     * **Linux**
       ```
       sudo apt-get install libpq-dev -y
       ```
     * **Windows**

      TBD

 5. Install NPM if you don't already have it installed.
 [This link provides instructions on how to install Node.js and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)